Attention High School Students

 current student at a High School in Canada, and have written the submitted story yourself, in your words, without

 the assistance of: (a) your mom, b) your bigger, smarter, older brother, c)

 your favourite English teacher, d) your neighbour who has published 14 books

 and won the Giller Prize twice (which does not mean they can't help you proof

 read your work, they just can't help you write it).
 NEW: Teachers may submit work on behalf of their students (with permission).

 3. Your grades must be in good standing, you must not be on the Principal's 'soon-to-be-expelled' list (and never let this story contest detract you from the real work of being an awesome student).

-1. Write a fictional story (up to 2500 words, open theme/ topic of your choice, just make it good!), polish and edit your work, submit it (typed, double spaced, in a 12-point readable font -like TNR or Arial, paginated, using a program like Microsoft Office Word) via email -with a short 'cover' paragraph sharing some details about you (such as full name and contact information so we know how to reach you after we fall in love with your story)- to [the publisher] for review; and, wait to hear back. *Note: send your submission IN the body of the email NOT as an attachment.
+1. Write a fictional story (up to 2500 words, open theme/ topic of your choice, just make it good!), polish and edit your work, submit it (typed, double spaced, in a 12-point readable font -like TNR or Arial, paginated, using a program like Microsoft Office Word) via email -with a TITLE and a description of FICTION or CREATIVE NON-FICTION (CNF), along with a short 'cover' paragraph sharing some details about you (full name and contact information so we know how to reach you after we fall in love with your story)- to [the publisher] for review; and, wait to hear back. *Note: send your submission IN the body of the email NOT as an attachment.
 Thanks.

-2. All of the above but in the creative non-fiction form (don't know what that is?
+2. All of the above but in the CNF form (don't know what that is?
 Look it up and write a compelling, true tale, one that reads as if it were fiction, today).

 4. Winners will be notified by the email or contact route that they provided on submission (if we can't reach you then we can't include your story), and will receive one hard copy of the published anthology as a prize, along with all the bragging rights and resume fillers they imagine.